DanWBR/dwsim/README.md

 ### Compiling

+- Install Node.js (64-bit) before compiling DWSIM (https://nodejs.org/en/download/).
-- DWSIM can be compiled using Visual Studio 2017 or newer on Windows.
+- DWSIM can be compiled using Visual Studio 2019 or newer on Windows.
 - To compile everything and run, select 'DWSIM' or 'DWSIM.UI.Desktop' as the startup project, change the Build target to 'Debug/x64', 'ReleaseLinux/x64', 'ReleaseWinMac/x64' or 'ReleaseWinMac/x86'.